cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ---
 import { setupDevPlatform } from '@cloudflare/next-on-pages/next-dev'

-// note: the if statement is because we only need to use the function
+// note: the if statement is present because we
-// during development (the check is recommended but completely optional) if (process.env.NODE_ENV === 'development') {
+//       only need to use the function during development if (process.env.NODE_ENV === 'development') {
   await setupDevPlatform()
 }